Thomas-Goillot/JS-Check-Double-Html-Id/README.md

 # JS-Check-Double-html-Id

-> little script to check if there are double html id's in a html file.
+> Little script to check if there are double html id's in a html file.
 It will print out the double id's and the line number in the developer console.

 ## Usage